-The Athletic Director is responsible for the overall administration, supervision, and coordination of the interscholastic athletic programs for the school and reports to the building Principal.
-His/her responsibilities include:
+The athletic director is responsible for the overall administration, supervision, and coordination of the interscholastic athletic programs for the school and reports to the building principal. his/her responsibilities include:

-- 1. Work with the administration for recruitment and selection of staff members who would also be serving in a coaching capacity. - 2.
-Follow district and High School League guidelines when recommending coaching assignments to principals for approval using the Columbus County Schools Coaching Agreement Form. - 3.
-Submit completed Coaching Assignment Forms and Coaching Agreement Forms to the Principal. - 4.
+1. Work with the administration for recruitment and selection of staff members who would also be serving in a coaching capacity.

+- 2. Follow district and NCHSAA guidelines when recommending coaching assignments to principals for approval using the Columbus County Schools Coaching Agreement Form. - 3.
+Submit completed Coaching Assignment Forms and Coaching Agreement Forms to the principal. - 4.
 Send list of coaching assignments to NCHSAA. - 5.
 Prepare athletic budget, requisition supplies/equipment, prepare all purchase orders, and maintain inventories, and report receipts and expenditures for all activities by administering the athletic program fairly and equitably. - 6.
-Interpret eligibility policies to students, parents, and the community, and with the cooperation of the principal, enforce eligibility standards and policies as developed by the High School League and Columbus County Schools. - a.
+Interpret eligibility policies to students, parents, and the community, and with the cooperation of the principal, enforce eligibility standards and policies as developed by the NCHSAA and Columbus County Schools. - a.
 Explain Columbus County Schools' policies in detail to all new coaches and review policies with all coaches. - b.
-Explain High School League rules and policies to all new coaches. - c.
+Explain NCHSAA rules and policies to all new coaches. - c.
 Review all disciplinary policies regularly with all coaches. - d.
 Have written documentation of pre- and post-season conferences with all head coaches. - 7.
 Regularly supervise practice and games. - 8.
 Maintain an accurate account of all coach/participant confrontations and violation of policies and record the action taken in each case.
-When valid complaints are received about the athletic program, a sport, or personnel, inform the Principal and develop written responses.

-- 9. Complete all responsibilities assigned by the Principal on a daily basis. - 10.
+When valid complaints are received about the athletic program, a sport, or personnel, inform the principal and develop written responses. - 9.
+Complete all responsibilities assigned by the principal on a daily basis. - 10.
 Evaluate the total program and make recommendations to the administration for program improvement at the end of the sport season. - 11.
 Prepare a pre-season checklist three weeks prior to home opener. - 12.
 Must call officials and law enforcement for rescheduled games. - 13.
-Make sure new coaches when hired get online "Fundamentals of Coaching" course certificate.
-It will be mandatory for all other coaches to have certificate by 2015.
-Cost is \$35.00.
+Make sure new coaches when hired get required trainings associated with coaching and/or relative to a particular sport.